atharaq/atharaq.github.io/linear/syllabus.md

 * Apply various proof techniques, including induction, contradiction, and direct proof, to analyze and construct arguments regarding vector spaces and linear transformations (PLO 3, 5)
 * Compute matrix products and explain why the matrix product is defined in that way (PLO 1, 3)
 * Compute determinants and explain what they represent (PLO 1, 3)
-* Solve linear systems of equations using Gaussian elimination
+* Solve linear systems of equations using Gaussian elimination (PLO 1, 2)
-* Use knowledge of matrices to understand applications including, but not limited to, discrete dynamical systems, differential equations, and least squares (PLO 1, 2)
+* Use knowledge of linear algebra to solve problems from a variety of applications possibly including discrete dynamical systems, differential equations, Google's PageRank algorithm, and clustering (PLO 1, 2, 3)
 * Compute eigenvectors and eigenvalues of a given linear transformation, and explain what they mean (PLO 1, 3, 5)

 ## Required Textbook

-...

-## MyOpenMath?

-...
+For now, we will be using the following text, available as a free PDF online.
+[Cherney, Denton, Thomas, and Waldron, *Linear Algebra*](https://www.math.ucdavis.edu/~linear/linear-guest.pdf)

+We may also use readings and exercises from [Grossman, *Linear Algebra in a Nutshell](https://jp-g.de/Skripte/LA-GES-CS-JPG.pdf).

 ## Discord Server